DvToledo199/Sprint-2.3-mongoDB-estructura/README.md

     providers.json
     optica_diagrama_mongo.png

-## Exercise 1 – Optics Management
+## Exercise 1 – Optics Management (Client View)

-This exercise represents a database for an optical store.
+This exercise represents a database for an optical store from the client's point of view.

 ### Collections